nchlswhttkr/coding/cassidoo/README.md

 Rotating the array involves _rotating each layer_ separately.
 Rotating layers is just like rotating a 2x2 square, but now we need to swap every cell along each sider rather than just corners.

 Go down through each layer of the square and rotate each side, make sure you don't rotate corners twice!

+If you're looking for an extension, think about what you might do if you need to rotate it 180/270 degrees.
+I would just repeat the cell-swapping logic two/three times respectively.

 ```sh
 python3 -m unittest 2021-01-25.py